High-level overview of the scikit-learn dependences

-It also allowed setting up simple conventions which makes the code-base algorithms easy to understand and to improve for new contributors.
+It also allowed setting up simple conventions which makes the code-base algorithms easy to understand and improve for new contributors.

 It also allows delegating most of the complex operations

-to well tested third party libraries.
+to well-tested third-party libraries.
 For instance, calls

 to functions implemented in